fox-archives/dotfile/docs/guide.md

 }
 ```

-For `-sudo` action files (when passing `--sudo`), append `Sudo` to the name.
-For example, `updateAfter.sh` would become `updateAfterSudo.sh`
+When calling an action while passing `--sudo`, slightly different files are called for the hooks.
+For example, `updateAfterSudo.sh` would be called instead of `updateAfter.sh`.

 ## Profiles

 Profiles are used to detect and categorize the currently running system.
 For example, you might have "server", "desktop", and "laptop" profiles so you can easily deploy different dotfiles.

 Profiles are sourced in anti-numerical order.
-After each source, `main.check` is ran - if it returns a successful exit code, then the name of the file is used for the "profile" value (without the the `^.*?-` and `\.sh$`)
+After each source, `main.check` is ran - if it returns a successful exit code, then the normalized name of the file is used for the "profile" variable.
+"Normalize" means that a prefix of `^.*?-` and suffix of `\.sh$` are removed.
+So, `1-desktop.sh` becomes `desktop`.

 ## Extras

 Create auxillary files under the `extras` subdirectory.
 For example, a particular Perl script, or a JSON configuration file may live here.
-This isn't used by dotmgr, but it's convention
+This isn't used by dotmgr directly, but it's a convention.

 ## Utilities